 Patronage Capital (also called margins) is the difference between the Cooperative's operating income and operating expenses for a given year.
 Margins are allocated on an annual basis to the Cooperative membership based upon individual usage during that year.
 Each member has a patronage capital account, which represents that member's ownership in the Cooperative.
 Cooperatives operate differently than other businesses in two ways:

-The most recent payment of retired Patronage Capital was for the years 1989-1990.
-Checks were mailed in mid-April 2012 to the last known mailing address for the members.
+The most recent payment of retired Patronage Capital was for the year 1993.
+Checks were mailed in early April 2016 to the last known mailing address for the members.

 For more details, see the Frequently Asked Questions on Patronage Capital.

 For a listing of undeliverable Patronage Capital checks, click the first letter of the last name or business name below.